-- 1.1 Most people get involved in the planning system when they put in planning applications for their own projects or when they make comments on building proposals in their neighbourhood.
-Derby City Council is the local planning authority for Derby city and it is responsible for deciding whether a development anything from an extension on a house to a new shopping centre should go ahead.
+- 1.1 Planning is about how we plan for, and make decisions about, the Rec.
+2 future of our cities, towns and countryside.
+Most people get involved in planning system when they put in planning applications for their own projects or when they make comments on building proposals in their neighbourhood.
+Derby City Council is your local planning authority and it is responsible for deciding whether a development - anything from an extension on a house to a new shopping centre - should go ahead.
 The decisions that local planning authorities make on planning applications are guided by statutory policies.
 These policies are concerned with the development and use of land.
-The Statement of Community Involvement sets out how people who live or have business interests in Derby can be involved in preparing the policies to guide the future development of the City. - 1.2 This document sets out Derby's policy for community involvement in the Local Development Framework (LDF) and planning applications.
+The Statement of Community Involvement sets out how people who live or have business interests in Derby can be involved in preparing the policies to guide the future development of the City. - 1.1 This document sets out Derby's policy for community involvement in the Local Development Framework (LDF) and planning applications.
 It sets out our principles for consultation and community involvement and how they reflect Derby's Community Strategy.
-It explains the stages of the preparation for the Local Development Documents (LDD), the purpose of each, what needs to be gained from the community involvement and who should be involved and when.
+It explains the stages of the preparation for the Local Development Documents (LDDs), the purpose of each, what needs to be gained from the community involvement and who should be involved and when.
 The statement contains the Council's procedures for consultation on planning applications.
-It also outlines the consultation process for sustainability appraisals on LDDs.
-Finally, the Appendices contain lists of specific and general consultation bodies, the Council's Neighbour Notification Policy, details of planning application consultations, contact details and a glossary of terms.
+It also outlines the consultation process for sustainability appraisals on local development documents.
+Finally, the Appendices contain lists of specific and general consultation bodies, the Council's Neighbour Notification Policy, details of planning applications consultations and contact details.